 “The Gaia GPS app offers a wonderful feature of downloading maps, makes it easy to record data, and share trips with family and friends,” Boulet says.
 “It is my safety partner that helps me navigate the backcountry.”
 She describes Gaia as her go-to app when she feels more adventurous and needs help navigating the less traveled backcountry trails over multiple days.

-Craig Randall, a trail runner who works with the Fastest Known Time (FKT), says that runners in the FKT community rely on this app big time for both planning and tracking purposes.
+Craig Randall, a trail runner who works with the Randall says that (FKT), says that runners in the FKT community rely on this app big time for both planning and tracking purposes.

 Stand-out features include: